maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ├─ [Gemfile][]<br>
 └─ [README.md][]

-The default Rails file structure and application files are pretty much identical.
-In the next section we will replace some existing files that come out of the box by default with our starter code, and add a few new files and folders (new folders depicted above in bold, new or replacement files are links).
+The default Rails file and starter code structures are pretty much identical by design.
+In the next section we will start our own implementation of a rails front-end by creating a new Rails application and replacing out-of-the-box Rails files with our starter code.
+Folders we add are depicted above in bold.
+New or replacement files include links to their respective github source for your inspection.

-NOTE: Our starter code is an implementation of [HTML5 Boilerplate][] code (v 4.2.0) in haml and arranged for a Rails project.
-In my experience the best place to reference when building front end view templates is HTML5 Boilerplate.
-This resource is an ongoing collaboration between expert front end developers and the community.
-To better understand HTML5 Boilerplate as it applies to Rails, the following article is helpful:
+NOTE: Our starter code is an implementation of [HTML5 Boilerplate][] code (v 4.2.0) in haml arranged for a Rails project.
+In my experience the best place to reference when building front-end view templates is HTML5 Boilerplate.
+This resource is an ongoing collaboration between expert front-end developers and the community.
+Although slightly dated, to better understand HTML5 Boilerplate as it applies to Rails, the following article is useful:

 - [Guide to HTML5 Boilerplate for Rails Developers][H5BP for Rails]